 Itinerary

 TRIP DETAILS AT-A-GLANCE

 Length: 16 days

 Arrive: Buenos Aires, Argentina

 Depart: Punta Arenas, Chile

 Lodging: 15 nights hotels and lodges

-Meals: All meals included except
+Meals: All meals included except 1 lunch and 1 dinner

-1 lunch and 1 dinner (B=Breakfast, L=Lunch,
+(B=Breakfast, L=Lunch, D=Dinner)

-D=Dinner)

 Activity: Hiking / Trekking

 Trip Level: 1 2 3 (4) 5 6

-10 hiking days on moderate to steep trails, 5-8 hours a day, altitudes below 4,000 feet, possible extreme wind

-and sudden rainstorms
+10 hiking days on moderate to steep trails, 5-8 hours a day, altitudes below 4,000 feet, possible extreme wind and sudden rainstorms

 "An unforgettable trip.
 Well organized, planned, paced."

 Daisy R., New York, NY

 DAY 1 BUENOS AIRES

 Welcome to Argentina!
 After your early morning arrival, we give you a few hours to rest up and grab a snack or lunch.
 In the afternoon, we set out on a guided tour of the enchanting neighborhoods and fascinating corners of South America's most seductive capital.
 We'll stop at the famous Recoleta Cemetery, where Eva ("Evita") Peron is buried, and the picturesque neighborhood of La Boca, a barrio of historic brightly-colored houses and a haven for street artists.
 Tonight we gather for a delicious Welcome Dinner at an Argentine restaurant.
-Overnight at Palladio Hotel or CasaSur Bellini Hotel...D

-Should you wish to arrive in Buenos Aires early to rest up from jet lag and enjoy the city, we are happy to book extra hotel nights for you (an "on your own" expense).

-DAY 2 USHUAIA / TIERRA DEL FUEGO NATIONAL PARK

-A flight 1,500 miles south brings us to "the southernmost city in the world," Ushuaia, set between the sea and the snow-capped 8,000-foot peaks of the Cordillera Darwin, only 600 miles from Antarctica!
-We'll get a taste of this austral realm on our coastal hike on gently rolling terrain in Tierra del Fuego National Park, which stretches along the storied Beagle Channel, named for the H.M.S.
+Overnight at Palladio Hotel...D Should you wish to arrive in Buenos Aires early to rest up from jet lag and enjoy the city, we are happy to book extra hotel nights for you (an "on your own" expense).
+DAY 2 USHUAIA / TIERRA DEL FUEGO NATIONAL PARK A flight 1,500 miles south brings us to "the southernmost city in the world," Ushuaia, set between the sea and the snow-capped 8,000-foot peaks of the Cordillera Darwin, only 600 miles from Antarctica!
+We'll get a taste of this austral realm on our hike on gently rolling terrain in Tierra del Fuego National Park, which stretches along the storied Beagle Channel, named for the HMS.
 Beagle, the ship that brought naturalist Charles Darwin and Captain Robert Fitz Roy here in 1833.
-Overnight at Hotel Los Yamanas, with its views across the Beagle Channel in Ushuaia...BLD

-Hiking Details: 4 miles, 3-3.5 hours
+Our exact hike will depend on our arrival time in Ushuaia and will range from 2-4 miles.
+Overnight at Fueguino Hotel Patagónico...BLD Hiking Details: 2-4 miles, 1.5-3.5 hours